 SRE is not the only one; security and QA are shifting left at a rapid pace.
 An analogy to describe this phenomenon is ‘A stitch in time saves nine’.
-Imagine this being applied literally in the context of clothing.
+Imagine this in the context of clothing.
 Here, traditional SRE acts like the repair stitch that saves further tears.
-SRE shifting left strengthens the weaving process, thereby reducing the need for future repairs.
+SRE shifting left strengthens the weaving process, reducing the need for future repairs.

 When Amazon's website experienced partial outage during their annual Prime Day sale in 2018, frustrated customers across North America were unable to access deals on Amazon.
 According to an analyst report, this hour-long outage could have cost Amazon approximately $99 million in sales.
 Reliability is mission critical not only for E-Commerce, but also for B2B companies.
-Non-reliability could result in restricted access to business data, that could further impact customer satisfaction or even violate revenue impacting SLAs.
-As companies realize that non-reliability could negatively impact business growth, there arises a strong need for reliability and SRE.
+Non-reliability could result in restricted access to business data.
+This could further impact customer satisfaction or even violate revenue impacting SLAs.
+As companies realize that non-reliability could negatively impact business growth, the need for SRE grows.

-This incident draws a compelling illustration of the importance of reliability and SRE shifting left.
-If a company’s SRE function is shifting left, they will be more likely to anticipate spikes in traffic that cause incidents like the one Amazon experienced and be better prepared to handle the incident.
+This incident shows the importance of reliability and SRE shifting left.
+If a company’s SRE function is shifting left, it will be more likely to expect spikes in traffic.
+Teams will be better prepared to handle an incident like Amazon's.

-The exponential scale of issues in development means, SREs are now solving more problems than ever.
+The exponential scale of issues means SREs are now solving more problems than ever.
 The availability of SREs for hire, in proportion to the rising demand, is limited.
 SREs with the right experience are few and expensive to come by.
-The only way to overcome this demand and supply challenge is to reduce the number of problems arising, by SREs shifting left.
-SRE Shifting left is a result of this phenomenon.
+The only way to overcome this demand/supply challenge is to have fewer incidents.
+SRE shifting left is a result of this phenomenon.

-Lastly, the team dynamics between development and SRE is due for an update.
+The team dynamics between development and SRE is due for an update.
 Shifting left puts the developers and SRE in a collaborative relationship at the beginning of the SDLC.
 This incentivizes developers to optimize reliability.
-Developers will leverage a reliability driven engineering mindset to ship better code, avoiding unnecessarily being on-call and working on repeat issues.
+Developers will leverage a reliability driven engineering mindset to ship better code.
+This helps avoiding working on repeat issues.
 Moreover, SREs do not have to be the gatekeepers for new upgrades/ innovation.
-In short, shifting left helps resolve the age-old conflict between the Devs and SREs, a win-win for both teams.
-Therefore, SRE shifting left is here to stay.
+This improvement in team dynamics means SRE shifting left is here to stay.

-Third, shifting left improves the relationship between SRE and Dev teams.
-Here SRE and Dev work together right from the planning stage, as opposed to SREs getting involved in prod/ post-prod.
+Shifting left improves the relationship between SRE and Dev teams.
+Here SRE and Dev work together right from the planning stage.
 Developers can now learn to focus on reliability and stability from the start.
-On the other hand, SREs can now learn development skills to identify issues in the beginning and troubleshoot faster and bring in exciting new technologies.
+Additionally, SREs can now learn development skills.
+This helps them identify issues in the beginning and troubleshoot faster.

 SRE is shifting left and becoming a first-class citizen, much like security and QA.
-However, this does not take away job opportunities for a site reliability engineer.
+Yet, this does not take away job opportunities for a site reliability engineer.
 Shifting left allows SREs to become partners in the development process.
-If you previously spent 100% of your time on incident management and postmortems, that workload will reduce to less than 50% of your time as the responsibility gets shared with developers.
-As more companies and industries place reliability as a top priority, SREs will have the opportunity to champion the cause of shifting left.
+If you spent 100% of your time on unplanned work, that workload will reduce to less than 50%.
+As more companies focus on reliability, SREs will have the opportunity to champion shifting left.

 SRE shifting left creates opportunities for both teams.
-SREs are now free to build resilient, reliable systems and explore new technologies like golang, python; and pursue new practices like continuous delivery and chaos engineering.
+SREs are now free to build resilient, reliable systems, explore new technologies, and pursue new practices.
 Developers can enhance their troubleshooting skills.
-Overall, the left shift is an indication that companies can benefit from reducing redundancy, risks, and failures.
-Adopting a blameless culture is another step in that direction.
+Adopting a blameless culture is a step in that direction.
 It is the beginning of making technology processes as robust as possible.
 The future might bring a disruption in the Dev-SRE space, but for now, shifting left is inevitable.

 Conceptualized by Ashar Rizqi